Fitness Level

 Day 1: Our boat is about 30 minutes from Dalaman airport at Göçek, a pretty harbour on the Bay of Fethiye.
 Welcome dinner on board.

 Day 2: We cruise and drop anchor in the beautiful inlet of Ağlımanı and make our ascent by an ancient track.
 A slow and steady pace is all that is needed to crest the ridge and see monumental tombs standing nearly complete overlooking the Mediterranean Sea below.
 We’ve arrived at the isolated ancient settlement of Lydae, its ruins a diffusion of sculpture and inscriptions in the bowl of a valley silent but for the occasional tinkle of goat bells.
-We break bread and have wild sage tea with a local goatherd and see the traditional olive press where he and his family produce the most delicious olive oil.
+We break bread and have wild sage tea with a local goatherd whose family have been living in the ruins for decades.

-Day 3: We take to a flat-bottomed river boat and make our way up the reed-walled Dalyan River to a small hamlet where we cook and eat with one of the village ladies who prepares food each summer for the archaeological team that works here.
-We then continue to the ancient city of Kaunos, spread between two great rocky outcrops, some set with tombs cut into the rock.
+Day 3: We take to a flat-bottomed river boat and make our way up the reed-walled Dalyan River to to the ancient city of Kaunos, spread between two great rocky outcrops, some set with tombs cut into the rock.
 A theatre and opulent public buildings, a late antique church and a castle high above them all strain to gaze ever more steeply over an ancient harbour doomed by silting to pass from busy activity to sit green and silent in testimony to the city’s passing.
+We then head to a small hamlet where we cook and eat with one of the village ladies who for many years prepared food each summer for the archaeological team that worked at Kaunos.

 Day 4: We cruise southwest and then head inland into the gorgeous Resadiye peninsula.
 We’ll see how olive oil has been produced both in the past and today in the scenic village of Bayir where an old friend has laboured to conserve and restore his grandfather’s historic mill.
 Just downhill, we find the main working olive oil mill in the region, family-run for other locals and small farmers.
 We’ll enjoy a wonderful lunch, including a very special cold-pressed extra virgin olive and traditionally-produced herb oils.
 We spend the night in another beautiful bay.